bomazani/backend-twitter-clone/README.md

 user can unfollow other users *working*

-viewing notifications makes new notifications go away ** not working **
+viewing notifications makes new notifications go away * working *
-    - How to change view attribute from False to True?
-    - Can I do it in my 'notification.html' template?

 user profile has count of how many accounts that user is following ** not working on Home or Notifications pages.
 Currently only displays count for user on Profile page, not each specific user. **